Jaqueline-Esposito/Data-Science/README.md

 ## Projetos:
-Projeto do Airbnb - New York
+Análise de Dados do Airbnb - New York City